midiland/smolBSD/README.md

 # smolBSD

-This is an ongoing project that aims at creating a minimal _NetBSD_ virtual machine that's able to boot and start a service in less than a second.
+This project aims at creating a minimal _NetBSD_ virtual machine that's able to boot and start a service in less than a second.
-Previous _NetBSD_ installation is not required, using the provided tools the microvm can be created from any _NetBSD_ or _GNU/Linux_ system.
+Previous _NetBSD_ installation is not required, using the provided tools the _microvm_ can be created from any _NetBSD_ or _GNU/Linux_ system.

 When creating the image on a _NetBSD_ system, the image will be formatted using FFS, when creating the image on a _GNU/Linux_ system, the image will be formatted using _ext2_.

-Note that this is currently more a proof of concept, don't judge the scripts as they are!

-As of December 2024, this method can use to create or fetch a low footprint kernel for use with the images:

-* [multiboot][1] to boot directly the kernel from [kvm][2], but warning, only `i386` virtual machines can be created as _NetBSD_ only supports [multiboot][1] with this architecture as of now.
-* [PVH][4] this newer method works with _NetBSD/amd64_ and is available in my [NetBSD development branch][5] but you can still fetch a pre-built kernel at https://smolbsd.org/assets/netbsd-SMOL, warning this is a _NetBSD-current_ kernel
+[PVH][4] boot and various optimizations enable _NetBSD/amd64_ and _NetBSD/i386_ to directly boot from a [PVH][4] capable VMM (QEMU or Firecracker) in a couple **ms**.
+The code for these features is available in my [NetBSD development branch][5] and are slowly integrated into _NetBSD_'s source tree.
+You can fetch a pre-built 64 bits kernel at https://smolbsd.org/assets/netbsd-SMOL and a 32 bits kernel at https://smolbsd.org/assets/netbsd-SMOL386
+Warning those are _NetBSD-current_ kernels!

 `aarch64` `netbsd-GENERIC64` kernels are able to boot directly to the kernel with no modification